AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 1. Open PowerShell (On Windows, press  `Windows-R` and type `PowerShell` in the search window)

 2. Navigate to the location you extracted the solution ZIP file, as instructed at the beginning of this Quickstart guide.
 You need to navigate to the **AppCreationScripts** sub-folder of the **FleetManagementWebApp** directory within the `Solution` folder.
-If you extracted the ZIP file directly to `C:\`, you need to open the following folder: `C:\cosmos-db-iot-solution-accelerator-master\Solution\FleetManagementWebApp\AppCreationScripts`.
+If you extracted the ZIP file directly to `C:\`, you need to open the following folder: `C:\solution-accelerator-master\Solution\FleetManagementWebApp\AppCreationScripts`.

 3. Until you change it, the default [Execution Policy](https:/go.microsoft.com/fwlink/?LinkID=135170) for scripts is usually `Restricted`.
 In order to run the PowerShell script you need to set the Execution Policy to `RemoteSigned`.
 You can set this just for the current PowerShell process by running the command: